TurtleGod7/Strawberry-Puff-Bot/README.md

 # Strawberry Puff Bot

-Strawberry Puff Bot is a Discord gacha bot designed to enhance your server experience with fun and interactive rolling features for cute doodles (puffs).
+Strawberry Puff Bot is a feature-rich Discord gacha bot where you can collect, upgrade, and battle with unique "puffs."
+Roll for new puffs, manage your lineup, compete in PvP battles, and track your stats—all with charming artwork and interactive commands.
+Customize your experience with settings, shop for items, and enjoy ongoing updates, all within your server!

 ## Current Banner